krasserm/krasserm.github.io/_posts/2018-03-19-gaussian-processes.md

 from scipy.optimize import minimize

 def nll_fn(X_train, Y_train, noise, naive=True):
-    '''
+    """
     Returns a function that computes the negative log marginal likelihood for training data X_train and Y_train and given noise level.

     Args:
         X_train: training locations (m x d).
         Y_train: training targets (m x 1).
         noise: known noise level of Y_train.
         naive: if True use a naive implementation of Eq.
 (7), if False use a numerically more stable implementation.

     Returns:
         Minimization objective.
-    '''
+    """

+    Y_train = Y_train.ravel()

     def nll_naive(theta):
         # Naive implementation of Eq.
 (7).
 Works well for the examples
         # in this article but is numerically less stable compared to